splunk/qbec/site/content/reference/jsonnet-vars.md

 qbec exposes the following standard jsonnet variables whenever it evaluates components.

 * `qbec.io/env` - the name of the environment for which processing occurs.
+* `qbec.io/envProperties` - the properties associated with the environment if present or an empty object.
+For the baseline environment (`_`), this is set to the `baseProperties` object define in `qbec.yaml`.
 * `qbec.io/tag` - the tag specified for the command using the `--app-tag` option.
 * `qbec.io/defaultNs` - the default namespace in use.
 This is typically picked from the environment definition, possibly changed for app tags, or the value forced from the command line using the `--force:k8s-namespace` option.